linneagear/WorkDayScheduler/README.md

 - any text: SET in local storage first and then GET in local storage last
 - put events in an object? event and time
 - first step, have an empty calendar, and grab from storage
+- give an image of copmplete, finished project